AngelusGi/MachineLearningDivino/README.md

 # Introduction to Machine Learning

-Tutorials by "Introduction to Machine Learning" course using R by Prof. Fabio Divino (@UniMol)
+Tutorials at "Introduction to Machine Larning" course, bachelor deegree in Computer Science at UniMol (University of Molise) by Prof. Fabio Divino